My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

 They will point out the elegance of the deer and how their legs are well made – long and thin enough to run quickly, yet not spindly enough to be fragile – perfect for fleeing from predators.

-Or the tiger that is fast and muscular with sharp teeth and claws, as if it had been designed for the sole purpose of hunting down its dinner.
+Or fast, muscular tiger barely sharp fangs and extended claws – as if it were designed for the sole purpose of hunting down its dinner.

-But there is an important flaw to their line of thinking.
+But there is an essential flaw to their line of thinking.

 “Did he who made the Lamb make thee?”